 UI/UX Design

-It is crucial to consider intuitive UI/UX design.
 A seamless and user-friendly interface is key to enhancing patient engagement and ensuring the app's usefulness.
 Focus on easy navigation, coherent visuals, and informative graphics to create a smooth and visually appealing experience for both healthcare professionals and patients.
-By prioritizing user experience, your app can foster better communication and facilitate improved outcomes in patient care.

 Integration with Existing Systems